pubg/api-documentation-content/rst/getting-started.rst

 **page[number]=$page** - *a filter specifying which page of the leaderboard to check*

-Please be sure to replace $platform and $gameMode with the appropriate platform and game mode that you would like the leaderboard for.
+Please be sure to replace '$platform' and '$gameMode' with the appropriate platform and game mode that you would like the leaderboard for.
 You will also need to specify which page of the leaderboard you would like by replacing '$page'.
 The leaderboard includes the top 1000 players for the specified game mode separated into 2 pages of 500 players each, numbered 0-1.
 The leaderboards will be updated every 2 hours.

 To see what the leaderboards response will look like, please head over to the :ref:`leaderboards` page.